tensorflow/community/rfcs/20181016-replicator.md

     The logical device IDs are numbered 0 to N-1 where N is number of logical devices per replica.
     """

-  def all_sum(self, value: T) -> T:
+  def all_reduce(self, value: T, aggregation: AggregationType) -> T:
-    """All-sums the given `Tensor` nest across replicas.
+    """All-reduces the given `Tensor` nest across replicas .

+    `aggregation` specified the type of reduction, such as sum, mean etc. See `AggregationType` enum.
-    If `all_sum` is called in any replica, it must be called in all replicas.
+    If `all_reduce` is called in any replica, it must be called in all replicas.
     The nested structure and `Tensor` shapes must be identical in all replicas.

     IMPORTANT: The ordering of communications must be identical in all replicas.
 See class docstring.

-    Example with two replicas:
+    Example with two replicas with aggregation = SUM:
       Replica 0:: `value`: {'a': 1, 'b': [40,  1]}
       Replica 1:: `value`: {'a': 3, 'b': [ 2, 98]}